vishnucfc/RefactoredSelenium/README.md

 # RefactoredSelenium
-contains all of the optmized code after my initial practice
+contains all of the optimized code after my initial practice